 BIOL 951.
 The Biology of Cancer.

 This course, tailored especially for life science majors and other students preparing for pre-health careers, will investigate the disease of cancer from the smallest to the largest biological perspectives.
 London has an important place in the history of cancer research and is the home of important biomedical research centers, such as the University College London Cancer Institute and the Francis Crick Institute.
 We will learn about cutting-edge advancements and persistent challenges via attending research lectures and visits from research scientists to our classroom.
 We will also use cancer as a powerful case study to consider health-related societal/cultural issues and how the responses might differ in the US and UK.
-Counts toward the Biology major.
+Counts toward the Biology major and as a Mechanism Elective for Global Health.

 Full course.
 NS credit.
 Maureen Peters.